 First of all, look at it from a company owner’s point of view.
 Companies are listed on the stock market because they believe they can sell shares of the company to investors.
 Investors can be anybody who has sufficient cash to buy a certain number of shares.

 Some investors have more money than others, so they become major investors.
 The more people invest in that company, the more ‘equity’ or stock shares they will own.
 In turn, the company owner will receive equity and can use it for activities to improve the company’s business performance.

 Technically, this equity is the property of the investor, not the company.
 Therefore, the investor is considered a new owner of a ‘part’ of the company.
 Take note that the ownership is measured in terms of shares, meaning the investor doesn’t own the entire company, just part of it.
 But since investors invested their money in those shares, that legally implies that the company can use the funds for business activities.

-Major and minor investors can track their investment in several ways.
-Primarily, though, they can find out about the company’s activities in the stock market by paying attention to stock news.
+Major and minor investors can track their investments in several ways.
+They can primarily find out about the company’s activities in the stock market by paying attention to stock news.
 Monitoring the market helps in being updated about the performance of their shares.